-Species / Customary and Traditional Use Determinations Harvest Limits Open Season Freshwater Species other than salmon • Residents of the Yukon-Northern Area.
-No limit, except for Grayling in Beaver Creek drainage, as follows: Year round -Mouth of Nome Creek downstream to confluence of O'Brien Creek, the daily subsistence harvest and possession limit is 5 grayling; -Mouth of O'Brien Creek downstream to the confluence of Moose Creek, the daily subsistence harvest and possession limit is 10 grayling; -Nome Creek drainage is closed to fishing for grayling.
-Tanana River Drainage contained w National Park and Preserve ithin the Tetlin National Wild life Refuge and the Wrangell-St. Elias Freshwater Species other than sa lmon • Residents of the Yukon-Northern Area and residents of Mentasta Lake, Chistochina, Slana, and all residents living between Mentasta Lake and Chistochina.
-No limit Year round Remainder of the Yukon-Northern Area All Fish • Residents of the Yukon-Northern Area, except for those living in Unit 26B and the residents of the Yukon River drainage.
-No limit Year round
+Traditional Use Determinations Harvest Limits Open Season Freshwater fish (other than salmo on) Residents of the Yukon-Northern Area.
+No limit, except for grayling in the following drainages: Year round In the Jim River drainage (including Prospect Creek) and Douglas Creek) the daily subsistence harvest and possession limit is 10 grayling.
+In the Beaver Creek drainage: -Mouth of Nome Creek downstream to confluence of O'Brien Creek, the daily subsistence harvest and possession limit is 5 grayling; -Mouth of O'Brien Creek downstream to the confluence of Moose Creek, the daily subsistence harvest and possession limit is 10 grayling; -Nome Creek drainage is closed to fishing for grayling. life Refuge and the Wrangell-St. Elias life Refuge and the Wrangell-St. Elias National Park and Preserve Salmon life Refuge and the Wrangell-St. Elias Year round Salmon Residents of the Yukon River drainage Districts 1-6 and the communities of Stebbins, Chevak, Hooper Bay, and vithin the Tetlin National Wild No limit Salmon Residents of the Yukon River drainage Districts 1-6 and the communities of Stebbins, Chevak, Hooper Bay, and Scammon Bay vithin the Tetlin National Wild No limit Residents of the Yukon River drainage Districts 1-6 and the communities of Stebbins, Chevak, Hooper Bay, and Scammon Bay Freshwater fish other than salmo Residents of the Yukon-Northern Area and residents of Mentasta Lake, Chistochina, Slana, and all residents living between Mentasta Lake and Chistochina.
+No limit No limit Year round Salmon Residents of the Yukon River drainage Districts 1-6 and the communities of Stebbins, Chevak, Hooper Bay, and Scammon Bay Freshwater fish other than salmo Residents of the Yukon-Northern Area and residents of Mentasta Lake, Chistochina, Slana, and all residents living between Mentasta Lake and No limit No limit Year round